High Carbon Flake Graphite for the Worldwide Market.

-Eagle Graphite Incorporated (TSXV:EGA) owns one of only two natural flake graphite production facilities located in North America.
+Eagle Graphite Incorporated (TSXV:EGA) owns the only natural flake graphite production facilities located in western North America.
 The Black Crystal quarry and processing plant, 35km west of Nelson, British Columbia, is production-ready with permits and a 5-year quarry plan in place.

 The Black Crystal facility is the only graphite producer operating in the burgeoning electric vehicle market of western North America.
 The quarry host material is naturally well-suited to low-energy, low environmental impact processing that in turn produces high-purity graphite flake products for use in both conventional and emerging industries.

 Eagle Graphite is currently focused on two key elements of its long term business strategy.
 Through exploration at both the established quarry site, and at new exploration targets immediately adjacent to the plant facility, Eagle Graphite plans to expand its 2014 resource estimate.
 It is also conducting work to show that Black Crystal graphite is suitable for use in lithium-ion batteries.

 Eagle Graphite is led by a highly experienced management team, a significant number of whom have been involved with the project since 2001.
 “We have enjoyed the luxury of excellent continuity of key people throughout the life of the project.
 This has allowed us to refine our processing methods to produce the superior quality that we see in our output today,” explains Eagle Graphite President & CEO, Jamie Deith.
 The management group currently controls over two-thirds of the shares.

 - One of only two existing graphite producers in Canada and the United States.

 - First mover advantage with existing infrastructure and permits.

 - Experienced management team closely involved with the Black Crystal graphite quarry for more than a decade.